Frequently Asked Questions

 Data centers are designed to operate quietly and continuously.
 The data center equipment will be located inside enclosed buildings, which have been moved west, closer to the power plant and farther away from Arden.

-With setbacks, landscaping, and berms, sound levels at the property line are expected to be at or below 50 decibels, which is comparable to a quiet suburban neighborhood, distant traffic, wind in trees, or light rainfall.
+With setbacks, landscaping, and berms, sound levels at the closest residence are expected to be at or below 45 decibels, which is comparable to a quiet suburban neighborhood, distant traffic, wind in trees, or light rainfall.
+The sound levels at the closest residence currently range between 50 to 65 decibels, so Project Tango will be quieter than what is already there.
 The project must comply with Palm Beach County noise standards at all times.
+To read the preliminary sound assessment click here.

 How much water will the facility use, and will it affect local water supply or water quality?